Tiraspol railway station: History

-In 1846 a Belgian engineer named Zuber began developing the initial draft of the railway between Odessa and Tiraspol.
+In 1846 a Belgian engineer named Zuber began developing the initial draft of the railway between Odesa and Tiraspol.
 The construction of the railway to Tiraspol began in the second half of the 1860s.
 In 1867 the railway line was opened from Rozdilna to Tiraspol, and by the end of 1867 Tiraspol railway station had been completed.

 At the beginning of the 20th century passenger traffic occupied an increasingly important position in rail transport in the region.
-The line between Odessa and Chisinau via Tiraspol operated passenger and freight trains, including the carriage of mail.
+The line between Odesa and Chișinău via Tiraspol operated passenger and freight trains, including the carriage of mail.

 In April 1944 the station was burned down by the German-Romanian troops.

 Until 1992 more than 30 trains passed through the station daily.
 Subsequently the service has declined, with around two or three passengers trains on a current typical working day.

 In 2014 there was a restoration of the station building by the railway authority, with considerable structural and cosmetic work to the facade and the interior, and the installation of a new station clock.
 There are further plans to develop and enhance the large square outside the station, including the installation of a fountain, and development of the interchange facilities with local Trolleybuses and taxis.

 Trains

-There are currently only three passenger trains which routinely call at Tiraspol station, all of which are international services.
+There are currently no passenger trains which routinely call at Tiraspol station.